Unified Robust Boosting: Applications

-We can view feature importance/influence from the learned model.
-The figure shows that the top two factors to predict median housing price are average number of rooms per dwelling (RM) and percentage values of lower status of the population (LSTAT).
+Feature importance from the learned model is displayed in Figure \ref{fig:imp}.
+The figure reveals that the top two factors for predicting median housing prices are the average number of rooms per dwelling (RM) and the percentage values of the lower status of the population (LSTAT).